 As part of the Tufts Friedman School of Nutrition Science and Policy, Agriculture Food and the Environment program, Jennifer is also an Agricultural Science and Policy lab instructor, helping to bridge the gap between graduate students' classroom learning and practical, farm-based education.

 Jennifer's background in agriculture helps keep the project's training programs cutting-edge.
-Jennifer operates her own market garden, specializing in cut flowers, fruit, herbs, and unique vegetable varieties.
-In partnership with her husband, a full-time vegetable farmer, she also runs a diversified pasture based livestock operation, Pete and Jen's Backyard Birds, which transitioned to Codman Community Farm in 2016.
-She is also an agricutlural business planning course instructor for the Massachusetts Department of Agricultural Resources.
-Jennifer was one of two Massachusetts representatives selected to attend a 3-week advanced training for extension professionals on organic crop production, certification, organic pest management, weed control, and soil quality, sponsored by the Northeast Organic Network/SARE Professional Development Organization and she participated in a three-year Poultry Extension Specialist training also supported by SARE and University of Maine.
+Jennifer is an avid market gardener, specializing in cut flowers, fruit, herbs, and unique vegetable varieties.
+In partnership with her husband, she also launched a diversified pasture based livestock operation, Pete and Jen's Backyard Birds, which transitioned to Codman Community Farm in 2016.
+She is also an agricultural business planning course instructor for the Massachusetts Department of Agricultural Resources.
+Jennifer was one of two Massachusetts representatives selected to attend a 3-week advanced training for extension professionals on organic crop production, certification, organic pest management, weed control, and soil quality, sponsored by the Northeast Organic Network/SARE Professional Development Organization and she participated in a six-year Poultry Extension Specialist training also supported by SARE and University of Maine.
 She is the first female Trustee of the Massachusetts Society for Promoting Agriculture (dating back to 1792), and serves on the board of the Urban Farming Institute of Boston.
 She also served on the board of the Carrot Project, a small-farm financing nonprofit for 10 years.
 Jennifer is also an advisor and consultant to many state and regional food systems projects addressing agricultural policy issues.
 Jennifer has spent many years visiting diverse farm operations, attending scores of agricultural and food systems conferences and workshops, and completing an intensive hands-on apprenticeship in Ecological Horticulture at the University of California, Santa Cruz.